mtolley/hippotech-2.0-github/README.md

 #### Subscription

 There's a **SUBSCRIBE** button on the Blog home page: this will give you the opportunity to add your email address to the distribution list.
 This is entirely theoretic - no emails will be sent.
+You'll probably

 #### The Stories